JonBlauvelt/CPSC-350-SQL-Project/README.txt

       \i pollus.sql
   8) Change the password for the postgresql user 'pollus' that was created:
       ALTER USER pollus WITH PASSWORD '<make up a pw>';
+  9) Change into the project directory with the shell command: cd ./CPSC-350-SQL-Project
-  9) Make a file to store your data base info in the main project directory and call it 'dbconstants.py'.
+  10) Make a file to store your data base info in the main project directory and call it 'dbconstants.py'.
 It should contain the following lines:
       DATABASE = 'pollus'
       PW = '<the password you just set'
       USER = 'pollster'
       HOST = 'localhost'
-  10) Change into the project directory with the shell command: cd ./CPSC-350-SQL-Project
+  11) Open the server.py file in your favorite text editor (hopefully this is vim).
+      Edit the "secret key" at the top.
+You can optain a new one from the python interpreter as follows:
+      import os
+      os.urandom(24)
+      copy the results and past them into the server.py file
-  11) Run the server with the following shell commands: screen sudo python server.py
+  12) Run the server with the following shell commands: screen sudo python server.py